Kholid060/v-intersect/README.md

 ## Usage
 ### Directive

 ```html
 <div class="content" v-intersect="onIntersect">...</div>
 ```
-The function will be called when the visibility of element change.
+The function will be called when the visibility of the element is changes.
 ```javascript
 onIntersect(observer){
     this.isVisible = observer.isIntersecting
     console.log(observer.entries)
 }
 ```
-- `isIntersecting` = type of this argument is `boolean` and `true` means the element is visible on the screen, and `false` means it's hidden
+- `isIntersecting` type of this argument is `boolean`, and when it's `true` it means the element is visible on the screen, and `false` means it's hidden
 - `entries` [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry)

 And if you want the function only called when element is visible you can use `.enter` modifier.